Neuroblastoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Neuroblastoma

 CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 Neurological exam: A series of questions and tests to check the brain, spinal cord, and nerve function.
 The exam checks a person's mental status, coordination, and ability to walk normally, and how well the muscles, senses, and reflexes work.
 This may also be called a neuro exam or a neurologic exam.

 Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 The picture can be printed to be looked at later.

 Immunohistochemistry study: A laboratory test in which a substance such as an antibody, dye, or radioisotope is added to a sample of cancer tissue to test for certain antigens.
 This type of study is used to tell the difference between different types of cancer.

 MIBG (metaiodobenzylguanidine) scan: A procedure used to find neuroendocrine tumors, such as neuroblastomas and pheochromocytomas.
-A small amount of radioactive material called MIBG is injected into a vein and travels through the bloodstream.
-Neuroendocrine tumor cells take up the radioactive material and are detected by a scanner.
+A very small amount of a substance called radioactive MIBG is injected into a vein and travels through the bloodstream.
+Neuroendocrine tumor cells take up the radioactive MIBG and are detected by a scanner.
 Scans may be taken over 1-3 days.
-An iodine solution may be given before or during the test to prevent the thyroid gland from absorbing too much of the MIBG.
+An iodine solution may be given before or during the test to keep the thyroid gland from absorbing too much of the MIBG.